rizbern/learning-git/branching.md

 git reset or git reset filename is used to undo your last git add or last git commit  -- git reset HEAD~1 / HEAD

+git reset --hard YourHashCode(Get from git log) - undos all changes to this commit stage